-Transmission line connections terminating at Sterling station will see entrance span modifications so that they may terminate at their new positions in the newly built station facilities.
+Transmission line connections terminating at Sterling Station will see entrance span modifications so that they may terminate at their new positions in the newly built distribution facility.
 The complete station rebuild is listed as a PJM supplemental project (S1206) driven by station rehabilitation needs in which the majority of station equipment was determined to be in need of replacement.
-The decision to rebuild the station in-the-clear was made after it was determined that the needed upgrades, which included additional equipment not previously installed, would not be possible to install utilizing the existing station configuration due to physical space constraints.
-In addition to the physical constraints, building in-the-clear would limit outages and system impacts to the 34.5kV network as well as the retail customer served directly from the Sterling 34.5kV facilities.

-The rebuild of Sterling station also addresses PJM identified baseline project needs (B1881 and B2820), calling for the replacement of some 138kV terminal equipment at the existing Sterling station.
-The rebuilt Sterling station terminal equipment is designed to address these previously identified needs.
+The rebuild of Sterling Station also addresses PJM identified baseline project needs (B1881 and B2820), calling for the replacement of some 138kV terminal equipment at the existing Sterling station.
+The rebuilt Sterling Station terminal equipment is designed to address these previously-identified needs.
+The transmission line extensions are to accommodate the components of the station expansion.